tsripramong/VGA256_USB-host/README.md

 We enable TIM1_UP DMA channel (DMA2 stream 5) for transferring display data from memory to GPIO (peripheral).
 Set it as circular mode and data width is byte size.

-Then first thing in the main program, we register two callback functions using HAL_DMA_RegisterCallback() so it will be called when DMA transfers data half way, and when it completes the transfer before going back to resend from the start. (in circular fasion)
+Then first thing in the main program, we register two callback functions using HAL_DMA_RegisterCallback() so they will be called when DMA transfers data half way, and when it completes the transfer before going back to resend from the start. (in circular fasion)

 ## GPIO-host